 In closing this section, we are obliged to comment on the proposal to establish a Mercosur monetary union.
-Even if a monetary union could be established in Mercosur, we are sceptical that could ever produce a stable money of a quality equal to the dollar.
+Even if a monetary union could be established in Mercosur, we are skeptical that could ever produce a stable money of a quality equal to the dollar.
 Dollarization today is vastly superior to a Mercosur monetary union.
 Indeed, the dollar is king of the currencies and will remain so for the foreseeable future.
-One side of 90% of all the world's interbank transactions is in dollars, and about 90% of all the world's trade in commodities is in dollars.
+One side of 90 percent of all the world's interbank transactions is in dollars, and about 90 percent of all the world's trade in commodities is in dollars.

-Invoicing patterns for manufactured goods are a more mixed picture, but virtually all US exports are priced in dollars, and an amazing 88% of US imports are in dollars.
-In Japan, the world's second-largest economy, 36% of exports and 70% of imports are invoiced in dollars.
-Finally, apart from gold, about 70% of official reserves of foreign exchange held by non-European governments are dollar denominated (McKinnon 1998).
+Invoicing patterns for manufactured goods are a more mixed picture, but virtually all U.S. exports are priced in dollars, and an amazing 88 percent of U.S. imports are priced in dollars.
+In Japan, the world's second-largest economy, 36 percent of exports and 70 percent of imports are invoiced in dollars.
+Finally, apart from gold, about 70 percent of official reserves of foreign exchange held by non-European governments are dollar-denominated.23

-When Mercosur countries can unilaterally unify their currencies with the dollar via either a currency board system or via official dollarization, it is hard to understand why they would even consider establishing a monetary union, a new central bank, and a new currency, the "Latino."
+When Mercosur countries can unilaterally unify their currencies with the dollar either by means of a currency board system or by means of official dollarization, it is hard to understand why they would even consider establishing a monetary union, a new central bank, and a new currency, the "Latino."

-A specific proposal for dollarizing Argentina
+A Specific Proposal for Dollarizing Argentina

-Official dollarization would require the monetary base (peso notes and coins, plus peso sight deposits of financial institutions with the central bank) to be swapped into US dollar assets

-- notes, bank deposits in the United States, easily marketable assets such as US Treasury bills, or some combination.
+Official dollarization would require the monetary base (peso notes and coins, plus peso sight deposits of financial institutions with the central bank) to be swapped into U.S. dollar assets-notes, bank deposits in the United States, easily marketable assets such as U.S. Treasury bills, or some combination.
 Dollarization, in the rapid form that we envision, can be started immediately and largely completed within 30 days according to the steps below.
-A schedule of 30 days is realistic, because other countries have made more complex monetary reforms in less time.
+A schedule of

+30 days is realistic, because other countries have made more complex monetary reforms in less time.

 To dollarize Argentina, the following steps should be followed:

 - 1. Ensure that the liquid reserves of the central bank are at least equal to the monetary base.
 The liquid reserves are, again, the foreign reserves held against the monetary base; they exclude Argentine public bonds.
-As we have mentioned, in late January 1999 they exceed the monetary base. - 2.
-Announce that effective immediately, all peso wages, prices, assets, and liabilities are US dollar wages, prices, assets, and liabilities at the rate of 1 dollar = 1 peso.
+As we have mentioned, in late January 1999 they exceeded the monetary base. - 2.
+Announce that effective immediately, all peso wages, prices, assets, and liabilities are U.S. dollar wages, prices, assets, and liabilities at the rate of 1 dollar = 1 peso.
 No commission fees will be permitted for converting values in pesos into their equivalents in dollars.
 Expressed in terms of U.S. dollars, nothing will change during dollarization.